 BRAVO pH Test

 A small capsule is temporarily attached to the side of your esophagus.
 This capsule can measure how much acid reflux is happening in your esophagus and sends that information to a receiver that you wear on your belt or waistband.
 The BRAVO test will last several days, about 96 hours.
 Dr. Kloss will look at your results and see exactly how much reflux is causing your symptoms.
 This test can help determine if LINX will be effective for you.

 Finally, you'll receive an esophageal motility test.
 Put simply, this tests to see how well your esophagus muscles are working.
 This is important because a healthy, functioning esophagus is key for a successful LINX procedure.
 To conduct this test, Dr. Kloss inserts a thin electronic catheter into your throat.
 You'll swallow liquid a few different times while a machine records the movement.
 The test lasts about 10 minutes.
 (Ask Dr. Kloss about his experience!
 He allowed his nurses to practice the test on him.)

 After Dr. Kloss has guided you through the consultation and tests, he will determine if LINX is right for you and will help you take the next steps.

 How LINX Works

-Using a small, flexible band of titanium magnets, board certified surgeon Dr. David Kloss implants the band around the patient’s esophagus just above the stomach.
-The magnetic attraction between the beads strengthens the weakened esophageal sphincter’s barrier function.
-The magnetic band is loose enough to allow food and liquids to pass normally to the stomach, but immediately closes after swallowing to restore the magnetic barrier to reflux.
-Following the procedure, patients are able to resume a normal diet and will typically resume normal activities in less than a week.
-The surgery is typically done as an outpatient procedure.
+Dr. Kloss implants a small, flexible band of titanium magnets around your esophagus just above the stomach.
+The magnetic attraction between the beads strengthens the weakened muscles at the bottom of your esophagus, called the esophageal sphincter.
+The magnetic band is loose enough to allow food and liquids to pass normally to the stomach but immediately closes you swallow in order to prevent reflux.